 However, do remember that horseback riding wherever you are in the world comes with a certain dose of risk.
 Regardless of your skills as a horse rider, riding a horse in a completely new and different terrain is not the safest thing.
 Some of the passes that surround the lake are very high and can be quite treacherous at certain times of the year.

-Therefore it is paramount that you have good travel insurance before going on a horse trip to Kyrgyzstan.
+It is paramount that you have good travel insurance before going on a horse trip to Kyrgyzstan.